ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A syntactically valid segment MUST NOT produce errors when executing the query.
 This means that some
-operations that might be considered erroneous, such as indexing beyond the end of an array, simply result in fewer nodes being selected.
+operations that might be considered erroneous, such as using an index lying outside the range of an array, simply result in fewer nodes being selected.

 Consider this example.
 With the argument `{"a":[{"b":0},{"b":1},{"c":2}]}`, the